-In the R statistical language, indicator value indices (INDVAL) can be computed by functions strassoc() and multipatt() of INDICSPECIES and by function indval() of LABDSV.
+In the R statistical language, indicator value indices (IndVal) can be computed by functions strassoc() and multipatt() of INDICSPECIES and by function indval() of LABDSV.
 The functions in INDICSPECIES offer a choice of the several different indicator statistics described in De Cáceres and Legendre (2009).
-The INDVAL index is also available in the computer package PC-ORD.
-The TWINSPAN program, in FORTRAN, can be obtained from several Web pages.
+How to obtain the TWINSPAN program, translated to R by Professor Jari Oksanen, is described in the List of relevant web pages; documentation files for particular functions can be called from the R package.